======= >>>>>>> d899077f40ea2d06dd89d5b6db9b3bee16eb4d74

 The case is pending prosecution in Bexar County.

-Voraganti is charged with possession of tax due and a books and records violation, both third-degree felonies punishable by two to 10 years in prison and a fine up to $10,000.
+Olamide Akinwumi Komolafe, 46, of Arlington, was indicted for allegedly providing a false name and false information and forgery, a third-degree felony punishable by two to 10 years in prison and a fine of up to $10,000.

-The case is pending prosecution in DeWitt County.
+The case is pending prosecution in Dallas County.

 Einsling Javier Madera-Manteira, 35, of Houston, was convicted of evading motor fuel tax and unlawful use of a criminal instrument.